datacarpentry/rr-intro/intro-01-instr-notes.md

 It is possible that some of them did not yet do that.
 If people show up early remind them to complete installation, and re-point them to the instructions in the pre-workshop email and/or the workshop website.
+Note that they will not need these tools until after the coffee break.

 ## Intro (15 min)